Once the season is open, you can see many waterfowl hunters gleaming with joy.

 Another of the essential waterfowl shooting tips is not to shoot at the whole bird.
 Always focus your shot on its eye since this increases your chances of making a kill-shot.
 Focusing on the entire body might result in only scrapping its tail feathers.

 Practice always targeting the bird’s eye because it even helps you to evaluate its distance.
 Not to mention, if you can’t see a waterfowl’s eye, it’s beyond reach.
-Only shoot when you can see its eye and focus only on that making a successful shot.
+Only shoot when you can see its eye and focus only on that to make a successful shot.

 6. One Bird at a Time